adamscarlat/WebAPI-Angular-2-Quickstart-Project/README.md

 -**Entity Framework**: will serve as the ORM of the web api

-To restore the packages:
+Restore the packages:

-open the terminal, cd into the folder HeroAPI and type: `dotnet restore`
+Open the terminal, cd into the folder HeroAPI and type: `dotnet restore`

+Migrate the initial database:

+In the HeroAPI folder type: `dotnet ef database update`

+This will create the sqlite database in the folder `HeroAPI/bin/Debug/HeroAPIDb.db`

-To start the web API web server:
+Start the web API web server:

-in the HeroAPI directory type: `dotnet watch run`
+In the HeroAPI directory type: `dotnet watch run`

+Test the server:

+Open your browser and put the address: `localhost:5000/api/heroes` you should see an empty list returned to you.